Optimizing ultrasound Doppler measurement precision: a comprehensive experimental approach

 Abstract

 Experimental studies were conducted utilizing advanced equipment comprising a generator, tubing system, pump module, sonographer, and PC.
 The generator serves as the central component connected by tubes to the pump, forming a closed circuit.
 A tee in the tubing set prevents Doppler fluid leakage, with the fluid poured through a special funnel into the circuit post-connection.
 The Doppler fluid is evenly mixed by shaking its bottle to enhance signal strength.
 The entire system is sealed.
 The centrifugal pump generates continuous flows; different power modes were tested for 30 minutes each, with frequency shifts measured at angles α=15°, 30°, and 60°.
 Pump disconnection from the power supply prevents liquid entry during tubing connection.
 The pump module housing includes ventilation holes.
 A 3 by 8 cm Doppler prism, treated with ultrasonic gel, was connected to the tubing to capture data.
 A sonographer emitting signals at 2 MHz, with a gain range of 10 to 40 dB, was utilized for sound spectra analysis.
 High-mode operation, 4 microseconds pulse duration, and a 32 microseconds receiver gate were set.
 The ultrasound apparatus dimensions were 230 x 236 x 168 mm, with a power consumption of 27 VA.
 Data visualization was facilitated by an LED panel, with adjustable acoustic signal volume.
 A USB interface enabled connection to a PC for ease of use and data analysis.
 Special software facilitated graph generation depicting frequency vs. time dependence measurements.
-Frequency analysis yielded average (f-mean) and maximum (f-max) frequency values, with f-mean utilized to measure Doppler effect frequency shift.
-The presented data showcases various pump speeds and incidence angles, each yielding distinctive frequency characteristics.
+Frequency analysis yielded average and maximum frequency values, with f-mean utilized to measure Doppler effect frequency shift.

 Downloads